 If you're represented by a licensed real estate agent, ask them if they've had any experience dealing with such properties.
 Many don't, particularly if the property is a duplex or triplex, which is a

 completely different class of property.
 (Check out my page on investing in real estate for more information on multiple-unit residential buildings.)
-If you're not so represented and going it alone by selling privately, I urge you to drop into the local municipal offices to inquire.
+If you're not so represented and going it alone by selling privately, I ncourage you to contact the local municipal offices to inquire.
 Or you could seek advice from a lawyer familiar with the area.